sinamics/ztnet/docs/docs/Installation/linux.md

 :::note

-The standalone version require a minimum of 2GB of RAM primarily due to its build process requirements.
-Should your system have less than 2GB of RAM, it's advisable to opt for the Docker version instead.
-The [Docker](/installation/docker-compose) image offers a significant advantage with its prebuilt configuration, which results in a notably reduced footprint.
+The standalone version typically requires 2GB of RAM for optimal performance, mainly due to the demands of its build process.
+While installation may be possible with 1GB of RAM, some users have reported issues at this lower memory level.
+For systems with less than 2GB of RAM, we recommend using the [Docker](/installation/docker-compose) version.
+The [Docker](/installation/docker-compose) image is prebuilt, offering enhanced efficiency and a significantly smaller footprint.

 :::